open-space-sdr/main/README.md

 # MoonRF

-MoonRF is an open-source radar hardware & software initiative—with a focus on space applications.
+MoonRF is an open-source phased-array hardware & software initiative—with a focus on space applications.

 We'll be cleaning this up over the next month or two in preparation for the hardware release on Crowd Supply.